volodymyr-sokolov/ESP-GPS-Speedometer/README.md

-# ESP GPS Speedometer with Auto Timezone — LilyGO T-Display-S3 + u-blox NEO-M10
+# ESP32 GPS Speedometer with Auto Timezone — LilyGO T-Display-S3 + u-blox NEO-M10

 A GPS-based speedometer for the **LilyGO T-Display-S3** (ESP32-S3) that automatically determines local time and timezone from GPS coordinates — **no internet, no NTP, no RTC required**.